IgniteUI/igniteui-docfx/en/components/grids_templates/column-types.md

 When it comes to cell editing based on the column type a different editor will appear:
 - dateTime - [IgxDateTimeEditor directive]({environment:angularApiUrl}/classes/igxdatetimeeditordirective.html) will be used.
 This editor will give you a mask directions for the input elements part of the DateTime object.
 - date - [IgxDatePicker component]({environment:angularApiUrl}/classes/igxdatepickercomponent.html) will be used.
-- time - [IghTimePicker component]({environment:angularApiUrl}/classes/igxtimepickercomponent.html) will be used.
+- time - [IgxTimePicker component]({environment:angularApiUrl}/classes/igxtimepickercomponent.html) will be used.

 #### Filtering
 The same editors listed above will be used when it comes to Quick Filtering/Excel-style Filtering.
 These are the following filtering operands that each type exposes: